-The results that follow describe the outputs, outcomes, and impacts of the TREE Fund research grant program.
+The results that follow describe the outputs, outcomes, and impacts of TREE Fund research grant programs.
 In conducting this review, we used multiple methods to identify the new knowledge gained from funded projects - tracing this, as possible, to tangible industry impacts.
-The key informant interviews provide further evidence of the impact of the TREE Fund as industry leaders share their views on the importance of research, research funded by the TREE Fund, and what they consider to be the most meaningful impacts linked to the past 15 years of funding.
-Overall, the results paint a positive picture of the TREE Fund grant program.
+The key informant interviews provide further evidence of the impact of TREE Fund as industry leaders share their views on the importance of research, research funded by TREE Fund, and what they consider to be the most meaningful impacts linked to the past 15 years of funding.
+Overall, the results paint a positive picture of TREE Fund grant program.
 Several recommendations are offered about the submission of final reports, the acknowledgment of funding, and technology transfer.
-Ultimately we hope the presented results serve as a strong foundation of information as the TREE Fund plants its next 15 years of operation.
+Ultimately we hope the presented results serve as a strong foundation of information as TREE Fund plans its next 15 years of operation.